This FAQ has been updated to reflect changes to the original plan that was unveiled on January 26, 2017.

 What features/amenities are included on-site at 5150 N. Northwest Highway?

 There will be 40 on-site parking spaces, an on-site staffed management team of four people, on-site resident service coordinator, library, community room, business center, and laundry room.
 Outdoor amenities include a ground-level playscape, grill/picnic area, and a community garden.
 Unit amenities include condo quality finishes, dishwashers, Energy Star appliances, and some units will include in-unit washer and dryer.
-The building will be either LEED or Enterprise Green Communities Certified, and 15 of the units will be accessible with the remainder immediately adaptable for persons with disabilities.
+The building will be LEED Certified, and 15 of the units will be accessible with the remainder immediately adaptable for persons with disabilities.

 Is the infrastructure in this area able to support 75 additional units?

 As any project moves through the City of Chicago’s review and permitting process, all City Departments provide project feedback.
 Full Circle has communicated that they anticipate including a stormwater vault beneath the parking lot to comply with the City’s stormwater management ordinance.
-In addition, they have budgeted for anticipated street, sidewalk, and water improvements as required by both the Department of Transportation and Department of Water Management.
+In addition, they have budgeted for anticipated street, sidewalk, and water improvements as required by both the Department of Transportation and the Department of Water Management.

 What is the timeline?